PhilipPowers67/ChallengeOne/README.md

 * [Description](#Description)
 * [Screenshot](#Screenshot)
 ## Description
-Horiseon website restructured for accessibility.
+Horiseon is a website that I restructured for search engine optimizations and accessibility.
-HTML and CSS changed to reflect changes made to source code.
 ## Screenshot
 ![Screenshot](/assets/images/Screenshot.png)